ringa-nyamvula/phase-4-rails-routing-basics-readme/README.md

 ## Setup

-Fork and clone this repo, then run:
+Fork and clone this repo, then run

 ```console
 $ bundle install